-The mysterious line greet = new Hello(); tells Java, "make a new object of type Hello."
+This mysterious tells Java, "make a new object of type Hello."
 The variable greet points at a Hello object.
 Observe that new is a language keyword that is designated for creating objects.
+The Hello in front of greet says that greet is a variable of type Hello.
+Note, in contrast to Python, variables in Java have types.
+In fact, the compiler requires the type of all variables be known at compile time.